acooney613/acooney613.github.io/_posts/2023-11-17-post-dataclean.md

   parse_block_html: true
 ---

-## Background
+## Introduction

-As a fan of the major league baseball team the Oakland Athletics, I have seen and heard all of the news surrounding the pending move of the team to Las Vegas.
-The Oakland Athletics first moved to Oakland in 1968 and have been there ever since.
-With the rumors of the move, I wondered what potential causes of this move could be.
-I have heard rumors that a lack of fans is a major reason for the move, and decided I wanted to explore that further.
-I wanted to know what factors would contribute to overall fan attendance to see what the potential root of the "lack of fan support" could be.

-I gathered and scraped several different websites and created 5 seperate datasets that I combined into one large dataset in the hopes of exploring this question further.
+Major League Baseball (MLB) is one of the four major U.S. sports, and has recently been experiencing a decline in popularity.
+Attendance numbers appear to be dropping at rapid rates across the league news spreads of the MLB's sudden loss of popularity to sports like basketbal and football.
+Teams like the Oakland Athletics who appear to be experiencing extremely low fan attendance numbers have looked at moving locations to areas where a new fanbase could be created to increase attendance numbers.

+With the MLB experiencing this decline, I decided to look into some potential factors that contribute to fan attendance for any given team.
+I gathered and scraped data from 2003 to 2022 in my attempt to dive into this issue further.
+Through this blog post I will demonstrate the code that I used to create my dataset, and in my next post I will dive into my analysis of the data collected.

+In total I created and combined 5 seperate datasets.
+I created a payroll, an attendance, a season, a stadium, and a population dataset in order to get all the information I felt would be most useful in exploring this topic.
+I used python's pandas and BeautifulSoup to collect and clean the data.
+I gathered data from multiple different webistes and location as we will explore below.
+For each of the datasets described below I have linked both the CSV file created from my python code as well as the full code I used to scrape and clean that dataset.

 ## Data Collection

-To collect this data, I created 5 different classes to create the 5 different datsets that I hoped to combine.
-I scraped and gathered attendance, payroll, season, <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/stadium.py"> stadium data</a>, and <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/population.py"> population data</a> data for each MLB team from 2003 until 2022.
-I used various python libraries such as pandas and BeautifulSoup to scrape and clean most of the data.

 The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/attendance.csv">attendance</a> data that I collected contains columns for team, year, and average attendance.
 The average attendance is the teams average home attendance for the year specified.
 Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/attendance.py">attendance code</a>